Physical Changes in the Fifth Month of Pregnancy

 As in the fourth month, both you and your baby grow rapidly during the fifth month of pregnancy.
-You will probably gain around five pounds and your baby’s weight will nearly double.
+You will probably gain around five pounds, and your baby’s weight will nearly double.
 Naturally, you will feel these physical changes.
-When referring to their abdomen and breasts, women during this month often exclaim: “All of a sudden I’ve popped out.”
-Some specific physical changes you may notice during the fifth month of pregnancy include:
+During this month, women often exclaim: “All of a sudden I’ve popped out” when referring to their abdomen and breasts.
+Some specific physical changes you may notice during the fifth month of pregnancy include the following.

 Much of your look while carrying a baby reflects the body type you inherited from your mother and father.
 Tall, slim women tend to show later and higher; short and wide women tend to show earlier and lower.
 Long-waisted women (versus short-waisted women) have more room for the uterus to grow up before it has to grow out, so they tend to show later.

 Around twenty weeks, your expanding uterus presses outward beneath your belly button.
 It may hurt slightly when you walk.
 You may now experience occasional, minor discomforts in the area beneath your navel, and the navel itself may suddenly pop and become an “outie.”
 (It will return to normal after delivery.)

 Your nipples may start to be more sensitive than ever during the fifth month of pregnancy, especially when you are lying on them during sleep or when they rub against your clothing.
 You may also notice leaking colostrum, a golden yellow substance that is the first milk for your newborn.

 The most common offender is a sudden change of position.
-When you twist, or get out of bed in the morning, round ligament strain can cause a gripping pain along one or both sides of your lower abdomen, or even toward your back.
-While not harmful to baby, this pain can sometimes be excruciating for you.
+When you twist or get out of bed in the morning, round ligament strain can cause a gripping pain along one or both sides of your lower abdomen or even toward your back.
+While not harmful to the baby, this pain can sometimes be excruciating for you.
 To prevent or lessen pelvic-ligament pain, try leg lift exercises.
 Avoid sudden changes of position, especially from sitting to standing and when getting out of bed.